-My approach was born out of my quest for healing for my daughter.
-I discovered through the Choose Again Attitudinal Healing program that the concept that each of us has Inherent Worth was the single most effective idea, offering the kernel of hope, with which recovery became possible for many people.
+My approach was born out of my quest to find healing for my daughter.
+I discovered through the Choose Again Attitudinal Healing program that the concept that each of us has Inherent Worth was the single most effective idea, offering the kernel of hope with which recovery became possible for many people.
 I observed this time and again at healing circles in Vancouver and in Costa Rica.
-This same concept provided the antidote that I needed to counter my own negative beliefs that were driving my depression, so I experienced the power of this idea personally too.
+This same concept provided the antidote I needed to counter my negative beliefs that were driving my depression.
+I experienced the power of this idea personally.

-Knowing that we are inherently worthy provides the key to recovery, and to happiness, so it must also be the key to prevention and that’s why I teach parents how to get this idea across to their children, and how to embrace it themselves.
+Knowing that we are inherently worthy provides the key to recovery, and to happiness.
+It must also be the key to prevention.
+That is why I teach parents how to get this idea across to their children, and how to embrace it themselves.
 It’s a simple idea, but it’s not easy and it challenges some societal norms.
 Here are some frequently asked questions about Inherent Worth:

 What does Inherent Worth mean?

 Inherent Worth is the idea that everyone has the same worth – infinite worth - by virtue of just being, regardless of race, religion, gender, health, status, wealth or any other external factor.